Where is the 2018 Annual Meeting?

-The 2017 International Annual Meeting will be held at the Tampa Convention Center and the Marriott Waterside in Tampa, FL.
+The 2018 International Annual Meeting will be held at the Baltimore Convention Center in Baltimore, MD.

 When does the Annual Meeting begin and end?

-The meeting runs Sunday, Oct.
-22 through Wednesday, Oct.
-25. The scientific program begins Sunday with the Opening Keynote at 6:00 pm and concludes Wednesday with the Closing Keynote at 5:00 pm.
-There are several workshops and tours available prior to and after these dates, as well.
+The meeting runs Sunday, November 4 through Wednesday, November 7.
+The scientific program begins Sunday with the Opening Keynote at 6:00 pm and concludes Wednesday with the Closing Keynote at 5:00 pm.
+Workshops and tours are available prior to and after these dates, as well.

 Do I need to be a member to attend?

-No, but the registration rates are reduced for members.
+No, but registration rates are reduced for members.

 What meals are included with registration?